Today learn, why it’s a bad idea to translate your scripts!

 There’s a book I love called ‘Lost in Translation’ by Ella Frances Sanders.
 It explains the meaning of words that only exist in one language.
 These types of words tell us a lot about a culture.
 About a local attitude to life, lifestyles and perspective of the (rest of the) world.

-An example I learned from a Brazilian friend is the Portuguese word ‘saudade’ which I understand is a sad but loving feeling of really longing for something or someone.
+An example I learned from a Brazilian friend is the Portuguese word ‘saudade’.
+I understand this is a sad but loving feeling of really longing for something or someone.
 In English, a bad translation might be nostalgia, but that focuses on the past.
 Saudade can also be, for example, missing someone present, or a dreamy wishfulness that something will happen in the future and probably can’t/won’t.
-When a concept like this simply doesn’t exist linguistically in English as one word, it’s such a bad idea to translate directly – you will lose the essence and feeling of the idea.
+When a concept like this simply doesn’t exist linguistically in English as one word, it’s such a bad idea to translate directly.
+You will lose the essence and feeling of this unique idea in its cultural context.

 The words and language we use have strong emotional associations and whenever we translate a single word, the translation doesn’t necessarily carry the same meaning.
 A good translation communicates the same messages and feelings that come with a word, not just a line of individual letters and words that aren’t connected to wider significance.

 There are other things you need to take into account when you translate in a context where lots of different languages, cultures, opinions and lifestyles meet, like in an international yoga class.
 If you, as a teacher, want to communicate humour, what you find funny may not be funny at all for your students.
 For example, many people (and possibly you) sarcasm just seems like a lie!
 But in some countries, it’s a common sense of humour to have.
-Things like humour, irony, and the expression of emotion and tone through language choice change when they are received by a person who is used to the culture(s) of a different language.
+Things like humour, irony, and the expression of emotion and tone through language choice change when a person identifies more easily with the culture(s) of a different language.

 Language is personal